Best Woodworking Books

 9. Understanding Wood Finishing

-As the title implies, this book covers the ins and outs of using wood finishing.
-This book isn’t all that old, yet it’s often referred to as the bible for wood finishing, which should speak to its quality.
+As the title implies, this book covers the ins and outs of finishing your wood projects.
+This book isn’t all that old, yet it’s often referred to as the bible for wood finishing, which speaks to its quality.

 It puts forward plenty of up-to-date information, over 300 useful photos, detailed instructions and explanations, and bedrock information that you should know if you like to apply finish to your wood projects.